|

 Onimex descended toward a thickly vegetated ravine wedged inbetween two

 mountains.
-A wide range of Vejhonian topography was nestled in
+An eclectic sample of Vejhonian topography was nestled

 this ravine; dense rain forest along the upper banks and sand dunes